Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems: Introduction

 \section{Introduction}

-Composite materials can exhibit effective ``metamaterial'' properties quite different from their underlying constituents \cite{Milton:2002:TOC, Tretyakov:2016:OMC, Kadic:2019:TDM}, but the range of such emergent properties is not limitless.
-The effective permittivity of a two-phase isotropic composite with fixed volume fraction is constrained by the ``Bergman-Milton'' (BM) bounds \cite{Bergman:1980:ESM,Milton:1980:BCD, Milton:1981:BCP, Milton:1981:BTO,Bergman:1982:RBC} to lie within two circular arcs in the complex plane, yet the feasibility of approaching the extreme permittivity values, or conversely finding tighter bounds, has remained largely an open question.
-In this Article, we resolve this question: we show that one of the arcs is nearly attainable via hierarchical laminates, we show that the other arc can be replaced by a tighter bound that can be derived by variational methods, and we identify assemblages of doubly-coated spheres as structures that can achieve the extreme permittivity values at the new boundary.
-To design the hierarchical laminates that reach or approach the first arc, we start with five classes of microstructures that were previously identified as optimal over narrow regions of BM bounds.
-Laminating these microstructures together leads to the identification of additional optimal microstructures and to broad coverage near the entirety of the first arc.
-To replace the second arc, we embed a rank-two transformed permittivity tensor into a rank-4 effective tensor and use the ``Cherkaev-Gibiansky transformation'' \cite{Cherkaev:1994:VPC} together with the ``translation method'' \cite{Tartar:1979:ECH,Lurie:1982:AEC,Lurie:1984:EEC,Murat:1985:CVH,Tartar:1985:EFC} to maximally constrain the tensor values, adapting techniques used for related questions on the effective complex bulk modulus \cite{Gibiansky:1993:EVM}.
+Composite materials can exhibit effective ``metamaterial'' properties that are quite different from those of their underlying constituents \cite{Milton:2002:TOC, Tretyakov:2016:OMC, Kadic:2019:TDM} but the range of such emergent properties is not limitless.
+The effective permittivity of a two-phase isotropic composite with fixed volume fraction is constrained by the ``Bergman-Milton'' (BM) bounds \cite{Bergman:1980:ESM,Milton:1980:BCD, Milton:1981:BCP, Milton:1981:BTO,Bergman:1982:RBC} to lie within two circular arcs in the complex plane, yet the feasibility of approaching the extreme permittivity values---or, conversely finding tighter bounds---has remained largely an open question.
+In this paper, we resolve this question: we show that one of the arcs is nearly attainable via hierarchical laminates, we show that the other arc can be replaced by a tighter bound that can be derived by variational methods, and we identify assemblages of doubly coated spheres as structures that can achieve the extreme permittivity values at the new boundary.
+To design the hierarchical laminates that reach or approach the first arc, we start with five classes of microstructures that have previously been identified as optimal over narrow regions of BM bounds.
+Forming laminates from these microstructures leads to the identification of additional optimal microstructures and to broad coverage near the entirety of the first arc.
+To replace the second arc, we embed a rank-2 transformed permittivity tensor into a rank-4 effective tensor and use the ``Cherkaev-Gibiansky transformation'' \cite{Cherkaev:1994:VPC} together with the ``translation method'' \cite{Tartar:1979:ECH,Lurie:1982:AEC,Lurie:1984:EEC,Murat:1985:CVH,Tartar:1985:EFC} to maximally constrain the tensor values, adapting techniques used for related questions on the effective complex bulk modulus \cite{Gibiansky:1993:EVM}.
 These results provide a comprehensive understanding of possible effective metamaterial permittivities.
-For applications targeting extreme response, such as maximal absorption, these results refine the global bounds on what is possible and offer new microstructure design principles toward achieving them.
+For applications targeting extreme response, such as maximal absorption, these results refine the global bounds on what is possible and offer powerful microstructure design principles toward achieving them.